Aapush01/LinkTrim/README.md

 **LinkTrim** is a simple and efficient URL shortener built using the MERN stack (MongoDB, Express, React, Node.js).
 It allows users to shorten long URLs, making them easier to share and manage.
 The backend API handles URL shortening and redirection, while the frontend provides a user-friendly interface to interact with the service.

-This project is open to contributions as part of **Hacktoberfest 2024**!
-We welcome anyone interested in helping to improve the platform.

 ## Table of Contents

 - [Tech Stack](#tech-stack)